-- Select Enable Punch to turn on monitoring. - 2.
-Select as many input sources as you like, using the shift or Ctrl key and mouse for multiple selections. - Select the outputs you are using for monitoring.
-(Often the analog left and right outputs will be connected to an amp and speakers - digital connection to a mixer is, of course, also possible.)
-A mono mix of the selected inputs will be sent to the outputs.

-4. Select Global Disable from the System Setup dialog to turn off the monitoring through the application so that a delay is not heard from the input signal.
+- 1. Select Enable Punch to turn on monitoring. - 2.
+Select as many input sources as you like, clicking multiple selections with the shift or Ctrl key. - 3.
+Select the outputs you are using for monitoring.
+(Often the analog left and right outputs will be connected to an amp and speakers digital connection to a mixer is, of course, also possible.)
+A mono mix of the selected inputs will be sent to the outputs. - Select Global Disable from the System Setup dialog to turn off the monitoring through the application so that a delay is not heard from the input signal.